MichaelCurrin/python-twitter-guide/docs/README.md

 Scraping a website or API is generally legal.
 Just make sure you are not abusing the servers, breaking Twitter's policies, trying to build a copy of Twitter or trying to sell the scraped data.
 I've seen services that sell Twitter data but I don't know if they are legal.

-Note that there are limitations on how you present the data - you can provide tweet messages on your website but not the tweet IDs.
+Note that there are limitations on how you present the data - you can provide details like tweet messages on your website but not the tweet IDs as well.

-_References and links to be confirmed and shown here_.